bagasabisena/data-science-project/README.md

 python -m SimpleHTTPServer 8000
 ```

 then open browser with url `localhost:8000`.

-The visualization is running live on following [link](http://homepage.tudelft.nl/9k0y3/).
+You can also try the live visualization on following [link](http://homepage.tudelft.nl/9k0y3/).